cloudxaas/philosophy/README.md

 # CloudXaas Philosophy

-1. Learn Go.
+1. Learn Go first.
-2. Use as simple syntax for non performance critical code sections (so as to be easily translatable across all other languages and for developer maintenance where possible)
+2. Use as simple syntax for non performance critical code sections (so as to be easily translatable across all other languages and for developer maintenance where possible).
+Keeping within context of "Go" programming language.

 To enhance app development, we can create "syscall" functions that standardize programs and functions.
 This can facilitate code reuse and improve program speed.